opentofu/opentofu/rfc/20240524-OpenTofu-RFC-Process.md

 We therefore propose that Markdown files which contain RFCs are located within the `./rfc` folder in the main OpenTofu Repository.
 This folder will contain files that follow the format of `./rfc/${isodate}-${rfc title}.md`, which allows easy searching and sorting of accepted RFCs.
 Additionally, RFCs that have not yet been accepted will exist as Pull Requests labeled with `rfc`.

-In the case that a single MD file is not sufficient for describing a RFC, a folder named `./rfc/${isodate}-${rfc title}` should be created to contain supplimentary information such as diagrams or detailed technical explorations.
-These supplimentary files should be linked to from the main Markdown file for the RFC.
+In the case that a single MD file is not sufficient for describing a RFC, a folder named `./rfc/${isodate}-${rfc title}` should be created to contain supplementary information such as diagrams or detailed technical explorations.
+These supplementary files should be linked to from the main Markdown file for the RFC.

-RFCs shoud link to the issue(s) that originally required the more in-depth process that an RFC provides.
-Additionally, issues which are created to track the implentation of an RFC will link to that RFC.
+RFCs should link to the issue(s) that originally required the more in-depth process that an RFC provides.
+Additionally, issues which are created to track the implementation of an RFC will link to that RFC.
 This allows anyone encountering each of these distinct pieces to easily gather a view of the whole process.

 #### RFC Authors and Reviewers